Cosmological perturbation theory for large scale structure in phase space: Introduction

-Over the years many improvements to the standard perturbation theory have been proposed and some of them are now a central piece of the theory modeling involved in the analysis of real data \cite{Euclid:2023tog,Chudaykin:2020aoj, Ivanov:2019pdj,Philcox:2022frc, Taule:2023izt, Beutler:2011hx, Blake:2011rj, Chudaykin:2022nru, Taule:2024bot, Aviles:2024zlw}.
-Such improvements can be broadly divided into two classes.
-The first corresponds to the set of tools that do not attempt to describe an imperfect fluid, but are rather based on a reorganization of the perturbative expansion and resummations of certain classes of diagrams to all orders in perturbation theory.
-Some methods included in this class are Lagrangian Perturbation Theory (LPT) \cite{Buchert:1993ud, Catelan:1994ze, Bouchet:1994xp}, Renormalized Perturbartion Theory (RPT) \cite{Crocce:2005xy, Crocce:2007dt, Taruya:2007xy, Bernardeau:2008fa, Taruya:2012ut} and Infrared Resummation (IR) schemes \cite{Ivanov:2019dlz, Sugiyama:2024eye, Baldauf:2015xfa, Lewandowski:2018ywf, Blas:2016sfa, Pietroni:2008jx}.
-In this work our goal will be to shed light on a second class of improvements to SPT, those that accommodate the inevitable deviations from a pressureless fluid that arise during nonlinear structure formation.
-In this class the leading framework is the Effective Field Theory of Large Scale Structure (EFTofLSS) \cite{Baumann:2010tm, Carrasco:2012cv, Carroll:2013oxa, Pietroni:2011iz, Carrasco:2013mua, Porto:2013qua} which also addresses the issue of sensitivity to uncontrolled short distance physics \footnote{As can be seen from the fact that modes with arbitrarily high frequencies are running on the loops in SPT.}, and has been very successful in pushing the regime of validity of perturbation theory methods towards smaller scales \cite{Baldauf:2016sjb, Braganca:2023pcp, Nishimichi:2020tvu}.
+In this work our goal will be to shed light on the second class of improvements to SPT, i.e. those that accommodate the inevitable deviations from a pressureless fluid that arise during nonlinear structure formation.
+In this class the leading framework is the Effective Field Theory of Large Scale Structure (EFTofLSS) \cite{Baumann:2010tm, Carrasco:2012cv, Carroll:2013oxa, Pietroni:2011iz, Carrasco:2013mua, Porto:2013qua, Vlah:2015sea, Zaldarriaga:2015jrj}, which also addresses the issue of sensitivity to uncontrolled short distance physics \footnote{As can be seen from the fact that modes with arbitrarily high frequencies are running on the loops in SPT.}, and has been very successful in pushing the regime of validity of perturbation theory methods towards smaller scales \cite{Baldauf:2016sjb, Braganca:2023pcp, Nishimichi:2020tvu}.
 It does so, however, at the cost of introducing new nuisance parameters to the theoretical model.

 We will be focusing on the simplest case of perturbation theory to one-loop, describing the two-point clustering of matter in real space (as opposed to redshift space).
-In that case only a single new parameter is needed, the effective sound speed, which can be determined either by observations or through a matching to N-body simulations.
+In that case only a single new parameter is needed, the effective sound speed, which can be determined either by observations or through matching to N-body simulations.
 Additional free parameters become necessary when considering higher order terms in the perturbative expansion \cite{Konstandin:2019bay}, when modeling biased tracers \cite{Desjacques:2016bnm} and for higher point correlation functions \cite{Baldauf:2014qfa, Baldauf:2021zlt, Bertolini:2016bmt} as well.